Derick1530/personal-website/content/working-copy.md

 ---
-title: Finally able to Add content on the go
+title: Finally able to add content on the go
 description: I recently started using an iOS app called Working Copy to publish content from my phone, and so far, it rules.
 type: Thought
 updatedAt: 2022-02-03